Fujian tulou: Terminology

-While the Guangdong and Jiangxi tulou (usually known is English as "fortified villages" or Hakka walled village) are associated with the Hakka people, among the Fujian tulou there are several types, some of which are characteristic of the Hakka, and others, of the Minnan.
+While the Guangdong and Jiangxi tulous are associated with the Hakka people, among the Fujian tulou there are several types, some of which are characteristic of the Hakka, and others, of the Minnan.

-For the specifically Fujian Tulou, Huang Hanmin gives the following definition: "A large multi-story building in southeast Fujian mountainous region for large community living and defense, built with weight bearing rammed earth wall and wood frame structure."
+For the Fujian Tulou specifically, Huang Hanmin gives the following definition: "A large multi-story building in southeast Fujian mountainous region for large community living and defense, built with weight bearing rammed earth wall and wood frame structure."

 Notable Fujian tulou

 Chuxi Tulou cluster

 Chuxi Tulou cluster (初溪土樓群), located in Yongding County, Xiayang township, Chuxi village.
 Inscribed as UNESCO World Heritage site 1113-001.